Kingcom/armips/Readme.md

 ```

 #### `-sym <filename>`
 Specifies the output name for symbol data in the sym format.
-This format is supported by the debuggers in NO$PSX and NO$GBA.
+This format is supported by the debuggers in NO\$PSX and NO\$GBA.
 Example output:
 ```
 00000000 0
 80000000 .dbl:0010